homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <details>
 <summary><b>Swing Mode</b></summary>
 HomeKit has only one 'Oscillate' switch, but most Panasonic ACs have two swing directions.
-In plugin settings you can set horizontal and vertical desired positions.
+In plugin settings you can set horizontal (left right) and vertical (up down) desired positions.
 </details>

 <details>
 <summary><b>Refreshing data of devices</b></summary>

-The data is refreshed automatically: every 10 minutes when the device is turned on and every 60 minutes when it is turned off.
+- The data is refreshed automatically: every 10 minutes when the device is turned on and every 60 minutes when it is turned off.
 Data is also refreshed every time the state of the device is changed using HomeKit / Apple Home.
+- Temperature from outdoor unit is only available when device is on.

 </details>